 These tiny little seeds may not look much but adding them in different ways into your dish is will surely be wakeful pleasant punch to your taste buds.

 What are Mustard Seeds ?

-Mustard seeds are the seeds if cultivated grows into the beautiful flowering mustard plants.
+Mustard seeds also refereed to as mustard grains are the seeds if cultivated grows into the beautiful flowering mustard plants.

 The seeds come for the flower pods.

 Each part for the mustard plant can be used for culinary purposes.